vl4ds/Documentation/getting-started/overview.rst

 SmartThings was built to be developer-friendly.
 Some of the key developer features:

 - A simple programming framework using the Groovy programming language.
 Don't know Groovy?
 No worries.
-If you've programmed before, you'll be able to pick it up easily.
+We've written a :ref:`tutorial <groovy-basics>` to get you up to speed.
 - An architecture that allows developers to control hardware with simple software.
 Turning a switch on is as easy as ``switch.on()``.
 - A web-based IDE for developing SmartThings solutions.
 - A simulator for testing your code, *even if you don't have specific devices you are developing for*.